-Reference is made to the Order and the AOD, each as described in Item 3 of the Company's Annual Report on Form 10-K for the year ended December 31, 2009 and attached thereto as Exhibits 10.24 and 10.22 respectively, as well as the subsequent disclosures related thereto in the Company's Quarterly Reports on Form 10-Q for the quarters ended March 31, 2010 through March 31, 2018 and in the Company's Annual Reports on Form 10-K for the years ended December 31, 2010 through and including 2017, for additional details of the agreements with the MSD and NYAG.
+Reference is made to the Order and the AOD, each as described in Item 3 of the Company's Annual Report on Form 10-K for the year ended December 31, 2009 and attached thereto as Exhibits 10.24 and 10.22 respectively, as well as the subsequent disclosures related thereto in the Company's Quarterly Reports on Form 10-Q for the quarters ended March 31, 2010 through June 30, 2018 and in the Company's Annual Reports on Form 10-K for the years ended December 31, 2010 through and including 2017, for additional details of the agreements with the MSD and NYAG.
 The Company is continuing to cooperate with investigating entities from states other than Massachusetts and New York.

-As of June 30, 2018, there were no pending ARS-related cases against Oppenheimer.
-As of June 30, 2018, eleven ARS matters were concluded in either court or arbitration with Oppenheimer prevailing in four of those matters and the claimants prevailing in seven of those matters.
+As of September 30, 2018, there were no pending ARS-related cases against Oppenheimer.
+As of September 30, 2018, eleven ARS matters were concluded in either court or arbitration with Oppenheimer prevailing in four of those matters and the claimants prevailing in seven of those matters.
 The Company has purchased approximately \$7.6 million in ARS from the prevailing claimants in those seven actions.
 In addition, the Company has made cash payments of approximately \$12.7 million as a result of legal settlements with clients.
 It is possible, however, that other individuals or entities that purchased ARS from Oppenheimer may bring additional claims against Oppenheimer in the future for repurchase or rescission.

-See "Risk Factors - The Company may continue to be adversely affected by the failure of the Auction Rate Securities Market" in Part I, Item 1A of the Company's Annual Report on Form 10-K for the year ended December 31, 2017 and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Regulatory and Legal Environment - Other Regulatory Matters" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Off-Balance Sheet Arrangements" in Part I, Item 2.
+See "Risk Factors - The Company may continue to be adversely affected by the failure of the Auction Rate Securities Market" in Part I, Item 1A of the Company's Annual Report on Form 10-K for the year ended December 31, 2017 and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Regulatory and Legal Environment - Other Regulatory Matters" and "Management's Discussion and Analysis of Financial Condition and Analysis of Financial Condition and Results of Financial Condition and Results of Financial Condition and Results of Operations - Off-Balance Sheet Arrangements" in Part I, Item 2.